SomeoddpilotInc/Someoddpilot-Coding-Style/css.md

 ### Don't use descendant selector

 The descendant selector is expensive and over qualified.
-If nesting of elements change, this selector will no longer work.
+If nesting of elements changes, this selector will no longer work.

 ### Avoid element selector